Discover the December Birthstone: Your Guide to Blue Topaz, Tanzanite, and Turquoise

 Durability and Care Tips

 To maintain its rich color and clarity, it’s best to clean Blue Topaz with a mild soap-water solution and a soft cloth.
 Avoid exposing Blue Topaz to extreme temperatures, as this can cause fractures or alter its color.
+Tanzanite is particularly sensitive to high temperatures, which can cause it to crack or become damaged, so it should never be exposed to sudden or intense heat.
 Turquoise, on the other hand, is softer for jewelry purposes, ranking 5-6 on the Mohs scale, and requires extra care to prevent scratches and damage.

 It’s also advisable to store Blue Topaz jewellery separately from harder gemstones like diamonds and sapphires to prevent scratches.
 These care tips will help keep your Blue Topaz jewellery looking as beautiful and vibrant as the day you first wore it.